 Table of Contents

-Reinstall Bluetooth Driver in Windows 10
+Reinstall Bluetooth Driver in Windows 11 and 10

 1. Check the version number of the driver